FAQs

 Although it’s not a requirement, we’re also seeking emerging physicians who have aspirations of remaining in Hawaii after receiving their board certification and would make significant contributions to the Kaiser Permanente team in Hawaii.

 Kaiser Permanente offers our residents the opportunity to learn in an integrated health care delivery system.
 This provides you exposure to both primary care physicians who offer innovative preventive care strategies as well as highly skilled specialists, typically under the same roof.
 Our physicians are able to make care delivery decisions without spending precious time seeking authorizations from outside insurance companies.
 This places our patients at the center of the care strategy.
 Kaiser Permanente is also known for its strong social purpose, innovation, and team- oriented culture.
+See how our program prioritizes Wellness & Community.

 Our residents are employees of Kaiser Foundation Hospitals, a 501(c)(3) organization.

 The Kaiser Permanente Hawaii Internal Medicine Residency Program is designed to provide all the necessary training and experience so that upon completion of our program, you’ll be ready to practice medicine in a variety of settings.
 This includes pursuing a fellowship for more specialized training or beginning your career in a primary care setting, hospital, university, or public health entity.
 Ideally, our residents will decide to stay in the islands and continue to practice internal medicine with Kaiser Permanente.
 Our residents also receive training geared toward practicing primary care in communities of need, so another option to consider after completing your residency is to fill the gaps for primary care on the neighbor islands.
+Our alumni go on to work and extend their education in a variety of areas and locations.

 There is an abundance of research opportunities available to residents at Kaiser Permanente Hawaii, including opportunities to improve patient care.
 Residents participating in our program are amazed at the range of possibilities for research projects.
 Please go to the Scholarly Activities section of our website to read more about our research opportunities.